replicatedhq/kots-sentry/README.md

 ## Installing the example

-There is a license file in this repo that can be used to install Sentry with KOTS from the perspective on an end user.
-For an existing cluster install, simple point `kubectl` at your cluster, then follow the steps:
+There is a license file in this repo that can be used to install Sentry with KOTS from the perspective of an end user.
+For an existing cluster install, simply point `kubectl` at your cluster, then follow the steps:

 1. Install the `kots` plugin: